simondiep/node-multiplayer-snake/README.md

  - Toggle view of admin options as a menu item
  - Compress uploaded images before sending to server [pngquant](https://pngquant.org/)
  - Add a report bug menu item
+ - More consistent names: pick either location or coordinate and stick with it
+ - Handle case where entire board is filled
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Potential Features To Implement